-In accordance with the California Education Code, and Title 5, Calbright has established a standard grading policy to determine a learner's academic progress.
-Upon successful completion of a course, the learner will receive a "P" (pass) on the learner's record to indicate earned mastery in that course.
-A course in which an "NP" (no pass) is applied to a learner's record indicates the learner did not master all of the required competencies for the course.
+In accordance with the California Education Code, and Title 5, Calbright has established a standard grading policy to determine a student's academic progress.
+Upon successful completion of a course, the student will receive a "P" (pass) on the student's record to indicate earned mastery in that course.
+A course in which an "NP" (no pass) is applied to a student's record indicates the student did not master all of the required competencies for the course.